Differential orbifold K-Theory: Introduction

 The final Section \ref{sec5} contains some interesting explicit calculations and important bordism formulas which are crucial for any calculations.

-Very recently the preprint \cite{ortiz} appeared.
-It gives another construction of differential equivariant $K$-theory for finite group actions along the lines of \cite{MR2192936}.
+In 2009, the preprint \cite{ortiz} appeared.
+It gives another construction of differential equivariant $K$-theory for finite group actions along the lines of \cite{MR2192936}\footnote{At the time of writing the paper \cite{ortiz} is pending for revisions.}.
 It defines a push-forward to a point.
 The main difference between the two approaches is that our constructions are mainly analytical, whereas his are mainly homotopy theoretic.

 Ortitz there raises the interesting question \cite[Conjecture 6.1]{ortiz} of identifying this push-forward in analytic terms.
 Note that in our model, in view of the geometric construction of the push-forward and the analytic nature of the relations, the conjectured relation is essentially a tautology.
-See \cite[Corollary 5.5]{bunke-2007} for a more general statement in the non-equivariant case. \cite[Conjecture 6.1]{ortiz} would be an immediate consequence of a theorem stating that any two models of equivariant differential $K$-theory for finite group actions are canonically isomorphic (see \cite{bunke-2009} for the non-equivariant version) in a compatible way with integration.
+See \cite[Corollary 5.5]{bunke-2007} for a more general statement in the non-equivariant case. \cite[Conjecture 6.1]{ortiz} would be an immediate consequence of a theorem stating that any two models of equivariant differential $K$-theory for finite group actions are canonically isomorphic (see \cite{bunke-2009} for the non-equivariant version) in a way compatible with integration.
 It seems to be plausible that the method of \cite{bunke-2009} extends to the equivariant case though we have not checked the details.

-{\em Acknowledgement: A great part of the material of the present paper has been worked out around 2003.
-Motivated by \cite{szabo-2007} and fruitful personal discussion with R. Szabo and A. Valentino we transferred the theory to the case of orbifolds and worked out the details of the intersection pairing. }
+\emph{Acknowledgement: A great part of the material of the present paper has been worked out around 2003.
+Motivated by \cite{szabo-2007} and fruitful personal discussions with Richard Szabo and Alessandro Valentino we transferred the theory to the case of orbifolds and worked out the details of the intersection pairing. }